 If you or your loved one is distressed at having entered the final stages of pulmonary fibrosis, it’s important to share these feelings with your doctor.
 Your doctor has resources to help you and your loved one cope with the progression of this challenging disease.

 What are the treatment options for people with pulmonary fibrosis?

 While pulmonary fibrosis is not curable, it is treatable.
 Many doctors may prescribe a combination of corticosteroids, medications that suppress the immune system, inhalers, oxygen therapy, nutritional counseling, lung transplant surgery and pulmonary rehabilitation.

 Some patients have found alternative treatments, such as cellular therapy, helpful in treating pulmonary fibrosis and improving their quality of life.
-Cellular treatment at the Lung Institute uses cells derived from the patient’s body.
-After Lung Institute physicians extract cells from a patient’s blood, the cells are separated and returned to the patient intravenously.
+Cellular treatment at the Lung Health Institute uses cells derived from the patient’s body.
+After Lung Health Institute physicians extract cells from a patient’s blood, the cells are separated and returned to the patient intravenously.
 Once returned, cells flow through the heart and into the lungs, where they aggregate and can promote the healing of lung tissue.
-You can learn more about this process by reading Lung Institute reviews and patients’ results, or by watching the patients themselves tell you about their experiences in patient testimonials.
+You can learn more about this process by reading Lung Health Institute reviews and patients’ results, or by watching the patients themselves tell you about their experiences in patient testimonials.

 We hope we’ve answered the question “what are the final stages of pulmonary fibrosis” well, and that you’ve found some answers to your questions.
 We understand how challenging this condition can be, and we’re here to help.
-If you or a loved one has pulmonary fibrosis, or another chronic lung disease, and would like more information about cellular therapy options at the Lung Institute, please contact us at 888-745-6697.
+If you or a loved one has pulmonary fibrosis, or another chronic lung disease, and would like more information about cellular therapy options at the Lung Health Institute, please contact us at 888-745-6697.